samkenxstream/SAMkenxbestgame.db/README.md

 ## TODO
 - [x] remove splat text
 - [x] some visual indication of damage taken
-- [ ] ..

-- [ ] replace enemy sprites with emote pics like Kappa and PogChamp
+- [x] replace enemy sprites with emote pics like Kappa and PogChamp
+- [x] kill a kapaa get a kappa
 - [ ] list emotes up top
+  - [x] KappaPride
-- [ ] kill a kapaa get a kappa
+  - [ ] other emotes
 - [ ] level up buttons
 - [ ] cooler effects based on combat level:
   - [ ] two flame sprites instead of one
   - [ ] jump higher on atk
   - [ ] increased (size) scale of sprite
   - [ ] at milestone levels: sunglasses or maybe a hat. -- how? hero.addChild(sunglassesSprite)
   - [ ] tint color of the hero -- how? heroSprite.tint

 // Spend [K] to lvl up Warrior
 // Spend [P] to lvl up Mage